Amherst-College-Loeb-Center/.github/profile/README.md

 This GitHub page is designed specifically for Amherst College students and alumni interested in the Tech and Quant Finance industries.
 The purpose of this page is twofold:

 1. **Resource Hub:** We aim to compile and share valuable resources, guides, and tools that can help you navigate your career in these competitive fields.
-Whether you're preparing for interviews, building your GitHub portfolio, or exploring the intricacies of quant finance, you'll find resources here to support your journey.
+Whether you're preparing for interviews, building your GitHub portfolio, or exploring the intricacies of tech and quant finance, you'll find resources here to support your journey.

 2. **Practice Platform:** This page also serves as a space for you to practice using GitHub, contributing to open-source projects, and collaborating with others.
 By engaging with this repository, you'll not only enhance your technical skills but also contribute to a growing knowledge base that benefits the entire Amherst community.